kiba/Writings/fac/chp28_the_summoned_dwarf.md

 "So I am a prime suspect now?
 Huh?
 You guys should be protecting me instead!"

-The detective did a poker face, revealing no emotion.
-"We are just trying to find answers to the kidnapping," the police officer offered his own non-answer.
+The loud shouting failed to unnerve the detective.
+Instead, he continued onward as if nothing happened.
+"We're just trying to get to the bottom of the whole thing," he said.

 Another thirty minutes passed in which the detective asked further questions about MacMuffin's alibi, but nothing he couldn't answer.